Deep Readonly Types in TypeScript

 Expected Behavior:

-Given a type T, DeepReadonly<T> should produce a type where attempting to modify any property or array element will result in a TypeScript compilation error.
+Given a type T, DeepReadonly<T> should produce a type where any property that is an object or array is itself readonly, and this applies recursively.

 Examples